-STEP suspended Mr Long’s membership on 1 November 2017, and he was permanently excluded on 5 October 2018, subject to his right of appeal, following the completion of the disciplinary investigation into a number of the complaints received (updated 8 October 2018).
+STEP suspended Mr Long’s membership on 1 November 2017, and he was permanently excluded on 5 October 2018, following the completion of the disciplinary investigation into a number of the complaints received (updated 5 November 2018).

-We have been advised that some clients have been concerned about the management of their trusts, with delays in estate administration and payments from the trusts being made, in addition to being unable to ascertain the whereabouts of their assets, or retrieve original wills and LPAs held in secure storage.
+We have been advised by clients that they have been concerned about the management of their trusts, with delays in estate administration and payments from the trusts being made, in addition to being unable to ascertain the whereabouts of their assets, or retrieve original wills and LPAs held in secure storage.

 Universal clients now face the realistic prospect that they are unlikely to retrieve original documents or to recover cash assets.